ananyaagas/MovieNominationsApp2021/README.md

 **Click on the link provided in the top right hand corner of this repo :**

 **Step One:**
 Log in with your 'username'.
-This is just so the page can personalize to you!
-Type in any name, you'll notice that there's no password required.
+This is just so the page can personalize to you, it will say "Welcome [username]" Type in any name, you'll notice that there's no password required.

 [Step One Image](https://drive.google.com/file/d/16fCMxVyTbQycNhgJlfUOSxt2dUNhcjqL/preview)